cardinal-dev/cardinal-docker/README.md

 please look into volume bindings with `docker-compose`.
 You can reference this [link](https://docs.docker.com/storage/volumes/) for more information.

-<h3>Running Cardinal with `docker-compose`</h3>
+<h3>Running Cardinal with Docker</h3>

-Before running Cardinal, please make sure Docker and docker-compose are installed on the host system.
+Before running Cardinal, please make sure Docker and `docker-compose` are installed on the host system.
 For more information on installing Docker, please reference this [link](https://docs.docker.com/install/).

 Once you have `docker-compose` installed, running Cardinal is as simple as running the following from the root directory: